 The ongoing COVID-19 pandemic has disrupted and may continue to disrupt our business and delay our preclinical and clinical programs and timelines.
 The extent to which the COVID-19 pandemic may impact our future operating results and financial condition is uncertain.
-We initiated our Phase 2 trial (ENTRIGUE) in SHTG patients in the third quarter of 2020 as well as a new paired-biopsy open-label histology cohort as part of the Phase 1b/2a trial in the fourth quarter of 2020.
-The COVID-19 surge observed late in the fourth quarter of 2020 and in the first quarter of 2021 has adversely impacted enrollment in these studies.
-While the recent COVID-19 surge in Europe has also resulted in enrollment challenges in certain geographies, we are working closely with our CRO and remain optimistic that enrollment will pick up in the trial.
+We initiated our Phase 2 trial (ENTRIGUE) in SHTG patients in the third quarter of 2020.
+The COVID-19 surge observed late in the fourth quarter of 2020 and in the first quarter of 2021 adversely impacted enrollment in this study and we expect to report topline data from this study in the first half of 2022.
+We recently announced completion of target enrollment in our paired biopsy open label histology cohort with topline results anticipated by the end of 2021.
+Given the recent rise in the cases of COVID-19 associated with the delta variant, we cannot predict how this ongoing study may be impacted.

-We plan to initiate a Phase 2b trial (ENLIVEN) in NASH patients in the second quarter of 2021.
+We initiated a Phase 2b trial (ENLIVEN) in NASH patients in the second quarter of 2021.
 We do not yet know the full extent of potential delays, which could prevent or delay us from obtaining approval for BIO89-100.
 For more information regarding risks related to the ongoing COVID-19 pandemic, please see the risk factor entitled "The ongoing COVID-19 pandemic has resulted and may in the future result in significant disruptions to our clinical trials or other business operations, which could have a material adverse effect on our business," in Part II.
 Item 1A of this Quarterly Report on Form 10-Q. To the extent the ongoing COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks set forth under "Risk Factors" in this Quarterly Report on Form 10-Q.